humanitycodes/www/coursework/lessons/slides/jquery-research-and-scale.md

 <div class="callout callout-info text-muted">
   <h4>Note</h4>

   <p>As a little aside, [this lesson itself](https://github.com/lansingcodelab/www/blob/master/coursework/lessons/slides/jquery-review-and-research.md) was written in markdown.
-It's also a very popular markup language for people to write documentation in.
-If you include a `README.md` file at the root of a Git repository and then push it to GitHub, it'll even show up on that repository's page, automatically converted to pretty HTML!</p>
+It's also a very popular markup language for writing documentation.
+If you include a `README.md` file at the root of a Git repository and then push it to GitHub, it'll even show up on that repository's page, automatically converted to pretty HTML!
+Whether you know it or not, it's also what you've been writing to format comments on GitHub issues.</p>
 </div>

 Alright, so I sort of get the idea of markdown now.
 Let's check out [her other link](http://markdownlivepreview.com/), with the example of what she wants.